ufo-kit/ufo-filters/docs/contrib/sxcfilters.rst

 .. gobj:class:: stat-monitor

-    Inspects a data stream in a way similar to the :gobj:class:monitor:`monitor` task but also computing simple
-    statistics on the monitored frame stream : min, max, mean and standard deviation of each frame is computed.
+    Inspects a data stream in a way similar to the :gobj:class:`monitor` task but also computing simple statistics on the monitored frame stream: min, max, mean and standard deviation of each frame is computed.
 To limit truncation errors the OpenCL kernel uses fp64 operations if those are supported by the used OpenCL device, otherwise it falls back to use fp32 arithmetic which might incurs significant truncation errors on images of large dimensions.

     .. gobj:prop:: filename:string